-Most quilters (including me) have come up against the “ugly fabric” problem and now what should I do with it?
+Most of us quilters have come up against the problem of “ugly fabric” (what should I do with it?)
 After all, it followed me home.

 The fabric looked great at the store, or quilt show… but now that it is home, I wonder what possessed me to pay good money for that.
 And why did I think five yards would be enough?
 Am I losing my mind?